juhoinkinen/Annif-wiki/Commands.md

 Parameters:
 * `path`: path(s) to a directory containing text files in the corpus format, or a TSV file (possibly gzipped)

 This will continue training an already trained project using all the documents from the given directory or TSV file in a single batch operation.
+Not supported by all backends.

 REST equivalent: /projects/<projectid>/learn